Josef Puhm

 Josef Puhm (10 March 1877 – July 1961) was an Austrian fencer who competed in the 1912 Summer Olympics.

-He was part of the Austrian sabre team, but due to being the unused substitute he was not awarded a (silver) medal.
-In the individual foil event he was eliminated in the first round.
+He was part of the Austrian sabre team, but due to being the unused substitute, he was not awarded a (silver) medal.
+He was eliminated in the first round in the individual foil event.
 After qualifying for the individual sabre quarterfinals, he did not compete in this stage.